dendronhq/handbook/notes/handbook.sop.weekly-journal.md

     - for Dendron, we start the week on Tuesday so have your `date` be the tuesday of the following week
     - eg. for user `bob` starting the process on `2021-09-06`, the next week entry would be `user.bob.journal.2021.09.14`,
 1. This will apply the [[Weekly Journal Template|dendron://dendron.handbook/templates.weekly-journal]] to your note
-### For Weekly Goals
-1. Before weekly planning:
-    1. Create a task note for each weekly goal ^ln5zq9jphkjb
-        Note: Even if there is an existing task note, create a new one specific to the weekly goal relating to the task
-    1. Every task note associated with a goal should be tagged with #kind.goal
-    1. Add a due date for sometime before the next weekly planning (Tuesday of next week)
-    1. Ensure the PR link is updated in the fm (where applicable)